IBM/container-service-getting-started-wt/Lab 7/README.md

-# Ecosystem of Kubernetes with the IBM Bluemix Containers Service
+# Ecosystem of Kubernetes with the IBM Cloud Container Service

 This lab is intended to help you understand the overall ecosystem of plugin offerings available to developers to manage deployments in Kubernetes.
 This topic is a broad one, but critical for understanding of best practices and data visualization with regards to node layout and overall orchestration strategy.
 At the end of this lab, a user will understand package management, visualization, and deployment structure of Kubernetes deployments, and the tools used to manage each.